lint-staged/lint-staged/.changeset/brown-pumpkins-matter.md

 'lint-staged': minor
 ---

-_Lint-staged_ now ships with TypeScript types for the configuration and main Node.js API.
+_Lint-staged_ now provides TypeScript types for the configuration and main Node.js API.
 You can use the JSDoc syntax in your JS configuration files:

 ```js
 /**